 Listed as a ‘leading’ junior for Construction & Infrastructure in Chambers & Partners Asia Pacific 2016 & 2017 (Band 1): “sought-after junior with a growing reputation” and “very bright and dedicated, with a strong understanding of construction, infrastructure and engineering issues“.

-Listed as a ‘recommended’ junior for Insolvency in Doyle’s Guide 2016.
+Listed as a ‘recommended’ junior for Insolvency in Doyle’s Guide 2016 and a ‘leading’ junior for Insolvency in Doyle’s Guide 2017.

-Listed as a ‘leading’ junior for Commercial litigation & Disputes in Doyle’s Guide 2015.
+Listed as a ‘leading’ junior for Commercial litigation & Disputes in Doyle’s Guide 2015 and 2017.

 Listed as a ‘leading’ junior for Construction & infrastructure (Queensland) and ‘recommended’ for Construction & infrastructure (National) in Doyle’s Guide 2017.
 Previously ‘recommended’ for Building and Construction in Brisbane for four previous years.